-The major holidays are coming, and that means a huge need for cards, gift wrap, tissue paper, and boxes.
+Just hit up a dollar store for this.
+The major holidays are coming, and retail stores will push expensive cards, gift wrap, tissue paper, and boxes.
 The best bet for saving money is to avoid retail stores and visit the dollar stores instead.
 They do paper and boxes that are every bit as good and will not break the bank.
 After all, it all goes in the trash.

-What are you planning to buy — or avoid buying — this month?
+What are you planning to save on this month?
+Please share in comments!